 - Transfer of Ownership – Clarify if and when LLC Members can transfer their ownership interests to others and specify any restrictions on ownership transfers.

 - Adding New Members – Describe the process for admitting new members into the Delaware LLC.

 - Member Withdrawal – Establish how a member can leave the LLC and what happens to their membership interest.

 - LLC Wind-Down – Determine what events will lead to closing the business and canceling the LLC.
 Outline how the members will handle winding up the company’s assets.

 - Dispute Resolution Provisions – The LLC Operating Agreement should have clauses aimed at resolving disputes between members, such as mediation or arbitration.

-Delaware’s LLC law requires all Delaware LLCs to have an Operating Agreement.
-Delaware allows the LLC Operating Agreement to be a verbal agreement.
+Yes, Delaware’s LLC law requires all Delaware LLCs to have an Operating Agreement in some form.
+The law states that an LLC Operating Agreement can be “written, oral, or implied” between the members.
 However, having a written LLC Operating Agreement is the only way to make the agreement enforceable.

 Delaware LLCs experience the following benefits from having a well-prepared LLC Operating Agreement:

 - Prevent Business Disputes – The LLC Operating Agreement can include provisions that anticipate future problems and help avoid litigation.
 Most problems in an LLC come from disagreements between members.
 A well-prepared LLC Operating Agreement sets expectations of the members from the start of the business to help address problems later.